 These large creatures are often considered quite intelligent, being able to learn simple commands (though their thoroughly lax nature doesn’t always mean they’ll listen if they aren’t in the mood to move).
 Farmers are required to begin training their cattle from a young age, otherwise once the calf grows up to be a fully mature adult size in four years, it won’t listen.
 And a disobedient giant (even a gentle one) can be quite the annoyance and hazard on any farm.

 Cows, after calving, will produce rich, fatty milk for roughly two years before needing to calf again as calves generally need to nurse for around a year naturally before being weaned.

 Cows are usually milked by wyngrew and the calves are bottle fed to help establish connection with wyngrew, making them tamer later in life, and easier to herd and manage.

 They are milked long after the calf is done nursing so that the Cow continues to produce milk for the consumption of Wyngrew.
 (They are often milked in between calf feedings as well, since a cow can easily produce more than enough milk)

 This is a delicate practice, however, as some farmers have been accused of “over milking” their cows.

 A bull’s rattles naturally shed seasonally, and are considered as a valuable trinket!
-Unfortunately most farms can only afford to keep one or two bulls at most, do to full grown rattle cattle males having a low tolerance for one another, so rattles are quite a costly item to buy.
+Unfortunately, most farms can only afford to keep one or two bulls at most, due to full-grown rattle cattle males having a low tolerance for one another, so rattles are quite a costly item to buy.

 Farmers sometimes need to be careful about thieves snooping into their farms at night, looking for discarded rattles.
 (As this is a big part of how they make their profit)